-Subspecialty-Specific Background and Intent: The Review Committee recognizes there are circumstances when didactic instruction in interventional cardiology is provided through combined conferences with the parent cardiovascular disease fellowship's conferences.
+Subspecialty-Specific Background and Intent: The Review Committee recognizes there are circumstances when didactic instruction in clinical cardiac electrophysiology is provided through combined conferences with the parent cardiovascular disease or other cardiovascular disease sub-subspecialties (e.g., interventional cardiology) fellowship's conferences.
 When this occurs, it would be appropriate for:

-- all fellows to attend the same conferences, not just when interventional cardiology topics are discussed; - core faculty members from the interventional cardiology fellowship attend the conference; and,, - topics in the interventional cardiology fellowship area to be regularly discussed and fellows to discuss recent literature in the interventional cardiology area.
+- all fellows to attend the same conferences, not just when clinical cardiac electrophysiology topics are discussed; - core faculty members from the clinical cardiac electrophysiology fellowship attend the conference; and, topics in the clinical cardiac electrophysiology fellowship area to be regularly discussed and fellows to discuss recent literature in the clinical cardiac electrophysiology area.